-In 2013 the Company continued incorporating well results and revised subsurface mapping to rank remaining prospects in the Dharoor Block.
-The Company is encouraged by the shows seen in the Shabeel-1 and Shabeel-2 wells and is focusing exploration efforts in the northern and eastern portions of the block were undrilled structures are still prospective.
-In addition the Company is reviewing plans for acquiring more seismic data in these areas.
-Efforts are now focused on making preparations for a seismic acquisition campaign in the Dharoor Valley area which will include a regional seismic reconnaissance grid in the previously unexplored eastern portion of the basin as well as prospect specific seismic to delineate a drilling candidate in the western portion of the basin where an active petroleum system was confirmed by the recent drilling at the Shabeel-1 and Shabeel North-1 locations.
-Similarly the Company continues to pursue efforts to drill an exploration well in the Nugaal Valley block and is working with the Puntland government to move this project forward.
-In 2013 the Company completed a geochemical survey in the Nugaal block focusing on areas prioritized by subsurface mapping and prospect ranking.
+In 2014, the Company continued incorporating well results and revised subsurface mapping to rank remaining prospects in the Dharoor Block.
+The Company is encouraged by the shows seen in the Shabeel-1 and Shabeel-2 wells and focused exploration efforts in the northern and eastern portions of the block were undrilled structures are still prospective.
+In addition, the Company reviewed plans for acquiring more seismic data in the unexplored eastern portion of the basin as well as prospect specific seismic to delineate a drilling candidate in the western portion of the basin where an active petroleum system was confirmed by the recent drilling at the Shabeel-1 and Shabeel North-1 locations.
+The Company also reviewed options for acquiring high-resolution airborne gravity survey in advance of a renewed seismic acquisition campaign.